 When you choose to place your tag after the line of dialogue, the comma comes at the end of the spoken words, before the closing quotation marks.
-In this case, the dialogue ending with a comma lets the reader know that there's more information to come.
+In this case, following the dialogue with a comma lets the reader know that there's more information to come.
 After the comma comes the quotation marks to end the dialogue, then a space, then the tag, followed by a closing period to complete the sentence.
 For example:

 "How many days until our vacation?" asked Margaret.

 The only exception to this rule is when a character makes a long speech.
-In this case, you may wish to break up their dialogue into paragraphs as they change subjects, just as you would in standard writing.
+In this case, you may wish to break up their dialogue into paragraphs as they change subject, just as you would in standard writing.
 When you do so, you begin each new paragraph with quotation marks to remind the reader that someone is still speaking, but you don't use closing quotation marks until the speech has ended.
-For example:

 "I want to make sure everyone is ready for the field trip next week," the teacher said.
 "That means you'll need to pack your lunches the night before and make sure that you bring plenty of water and a bag that is comfortable to carry.

 "It will be hot the day of the trip, so wear light, comfortable clothing and layers that you can remove as the day goes on.
 You will also need sunscreen, a hat, and sunglasses.

 "Finally, make sure you have fun!"

 In the example above, the teacher's long speech is broken into paragraphs to keep topics well organized.
 Notice that only the final paragraph of her speech has quotation marks at the end of the quoted text.
 When a paragraph of dialogue does not have closing quotes, it lets the reader know that the same person is still speaking.

 Adding dialogue to a narrative can bring the story and characters to life.
 Descriptive passages are great for setting the scene, but a few lines of dialogue can provide much more information about the characters.